iwandejong/341-project/README.md

             - The function must be of type void if you are not assigning it to a variable.

 - Extra whitespace considerations:
-    - The compiler will ignore extra whitespace in the code such as the Enter key, Tab key, and extra spaces between tokens.
+    - The compiler will ignore extra whitespace in the code such as the Tab key, and extra spaces (" ") between tokens.
+    - There may not be a empty line between tokens.

 - Strings:
     - Strings must be enclosed in double quotes.